chrisawhitwell/ENVE4403_Case2/README.md

-# ENVE 3403/4403: Case Study 1
+# ENVE 3403/4403: Case Study 2
-Here are the notebooks and data for the first case study in ENVE 3403/4403.
+Here are the notebooks and data for the second case study in ENVE 3403/4403.
 Please see LMS for the assignment questions.

 This will be updated as questions are released that require additional data.